 As a small or mid-size business owner, you may be unsure how to write for the web.
 These tips and best practices will help you communicate with your website and/or blog visitors.

-Writing for the Web: Don’t Fear Words
+Writing for the Web: Don’t Fear Words on Websites

 Digital marketers refer to website writing (and images) as “content.”
 Don’t be afraid of writing longer content—that is more words.
 As long as you’re using the minimal number of words necessary to get your ideas across, “more” can often be better.